- Accented strumming

-The lesson is based around barre chords, so if you are looking to practice them than this is a terrific lesson for you.
-You’ll be learning both E and A shaped bar chords, and you’ll also be practicing changing in between them, which is a very important guitar skill.
+The lesson is based on barre chords, so if you are looking to practice them then this is a terrific lesson for you.
+You’ll be learning both E and A-shaped bar chords, and you’ll also be practicing changing in between them, which is a very important guitar skill.

 Al in all, learning how to play Hey Jude on your guitar will improve your strumming skills, and give you a chance to practice bar chords and chord changes.
 It’s not a difficult song once you get used to the chords, and as you know, being able to play bar chords well is a must if you want to become a good guitarist.
 If you're not that comfortable with barre chords yet, you may find this song harder than our other beginner guitar lessons, so you might want to check out some more of our easy guitar songs.

 Hey Jude was released as a single by The Beatles in 1968.
 The song was written by Paul McCartney to John Lennon’s son to comfort him while his parents were getting a divorce due to John Lennon’s affair with Yoko Ono.
 The song's original title was Hey Jules since John Lennon’s son’s name is Julian.

 The song was composed for a huge orchestra.
 The original recording features ten violins, three violas, three cellos, two flutes, one contra bassoon, one bassoon, two clarinets, one contrabass clarinet, four trumpets, four trombones, two horns, percussion, and two string basses.

 The single was an immediate hit, nominated for several Grammy awards in ’69, and spent nine weeks at the top of the charts in the United States (the longest for a Beatles single).